End-to-End PKI and TLS Automation

 6) CA Distribution to Users (distribute_ca_to_agents.sh)

-What: Copies a trusted CA (Root or chain) to /home/<user>/vault/ca/ca.pem with correct ownership/mode, idempotently.
+What: Copies a trusted CA file to each service user's trust path with the correct ownership and mode.

 Why: Agents talking to Vault over HTTPS must trust Vault’s chain.
 This removes ad-hoc manual copying and fixes “unknown authority” errors.